-Family Stories for Teens: Hispanic Heritage
+Family Stories for Middle Grades and Young Adults: Hispanic Heritage

 Families are complicated.
 These novels and stories depict complex family relationships for young Latinos who are trying to figure out their place in their family — and in the world.
-Recommended for grades 7-12.

 A Good Long Way